-We have adopted the fair value-based method of accounting for stock-based compensation.
-Under this approach, we will recognize an expense for any stockbased employee compensation based on the fair value of the award, as well as for transactions with non-employees in which services are performed in exchange for equity instruments.
+We have adopted the fair value based method of accounting for stock-based compensation.
+Under this approach, we will recognize an expense for the fair value of any stock-based employee compensation at the time it is granted, as well as for transactions with non-employees in which services are performed in exchange for equity instruments.